 Italian Regional Specialties: The North

-Piedmont- Piemonte - A popular dish is fonduta, a melted cheese dip of milk, eggs and white truffles (tartufi bianchi).
-Fine cheeses include Robiola, Caprini and Tumin electric, a white mountain cheese soaked in red peppers.
-Cardi alla Bagna Cauda is a dish of locally grown chard served with hot sauce, anchovies, garlic and white truffles.
-Other regional dishes include local game such as rabbit and boiled meat dishes like Vitello Tonnato (veal tongue) and ox tail.
-Grissino are thin and crispy breadsticks that have become popular throughout the country.
-Piedmonte is also the home to two wild fungi that are prized the world over: Porcini mushrooms and white truffles.
-Piemonte produces the Asti white wines that include Moscato and sparkling Asti Spumante.
-The region is also home to full-bodied reds that include Barbera, Barolo and Barberesco.
+Piemonte is the home of fonduta, a melted cheese dip made of milk, eggs and white truffles (tartufi bianchi).
+Fine cheeses include robiola, sheep cheese (tuma, in dialect) and tumin, a white mountain cheese soaked in red pepper and olive oil sauce.
+Cardi alla Bagna Cauda is a dish of locally grown chard served with a warm sauce of anchovies, garlic and olive oil.
+Other regional dishes include local game such as rabbit, and boiled meat dishes like Vitello tonnato (thinly sliced veal with a sauce of boiled egg yolk, tuna and capers) and ox tail.
+Grissini are thin and crispy breadsticks that have become popular throughout the country and the world.
+Piemonte is also home to two types of wild mushrooms prized the world over: porcini mushrooms and white truffles.

-Veneto - As in the Po River Plain, cooking in the Veneto incorporates polenta and rice in their dishes along with wild fowl, mushrooms, or seafood.
-Traditional courses include Risi e Bisi (rice and peas), and Fegato alla Veneziana (calf's liver fried with onions).
-Seafood ranging from prawns, shrimp and clams to fresh fish and eels play an important part of the local diet and are proudly displayed in the markets and restaurants.
-Wild game such as rabbit, duck, pigeon and guinea fowl are also favorites, found in the protected marshes of the Lagoon.
-Radicchio di Treviso is a bitter red chicory served as a salad but more often grilled and served with salt and olive oil.
-Asparagi di Bassano are white asparagus that are boiled and served with vinaigrette or eggs.
-Asiago is the best and most popular cheese that comes from the Veneto.
-Pandoro, a star-shaped cake delicately flavored with orange-flower is a specialty of Verona.
-The region is known for some of Italy's best known reds such as Valpolicella and Bardolino.
-The whites include Soave, Gambellara, Bianco di Custoza and Vigne Alte.
-See also a series of recipes and more descriptions at Venetian style Food
+Veneto cuisine incorporates polenta and rice in its dishes, along with wild fowl, mushrooms, or seafood.
+Traditional courses include Risi e Bisi (rice and peas), and fegato alla Veneziana (calf's liver fried with onions).
+Seafood ranging from prawns, shrimp and clams to fresh fish and eels, play an important part in the local diet, and is proudly displayed in markets and restaurants.
+Wild game such as rabbit, duck, pigeon and guinea fowl are found in the protected marshes of the Venetian Lagoon and are a favorite element of Veneto's cooking.
+Radicchio di Treviso is a bitter red chicory served as a salad, but more often grilled and served with salt and olive oil.
+Asparagi di Bassano are white asparagus, usually boiled and served with vinaigrette or eggs.
+Asiago is the best and most popular cheese that comes from Veneto.
+Pandoro, a star-shaped cake delicately flavored with orange-flower is a specialty of Verona and it is typical of Christmas, when it is consumed throughout the country.

 By Justin Demetri & Paolo Nascimbeni